Accounts

 Add a new account from CRM

-On the Accounts screen, click New.
-Then enter the required account details and click Save.
+On the Accounts page, select Add account (the blue plus icon).
+Then enter the required account details and select Save.
 See View and edit an account record above for details on each field.

 A message displays at the top of the screen to indicate if the account has been successfully added (or otherwise).
 If successful, new tabs and buttons display, allowing you to add contacts or add activities to the new account.